curl/everything-curl/building-tls.md

 # Build to use a TLS library

-To make curl support TLS based protocols, such as HTTPS, FTPS, SMTPS, POP3S, IMAPS and more, you need to build with a third party TLS library since curl doesn't implement the TLS protocol itself.
+To make curl support TLS based protocols, such as HTTPS, FTPS, SMTPS, POP3S, IMAPS and more, you need to build with a third-party TLS library since curl doesn't implement the TLS protocol itself.

-curl is written to work with a large amount of TLS libraries:
+curl is written to work with a large number of TLS libraries:

  - BoringSSL
  - GSkit (OS/400 specific)